andrewmurphy353/curo-calculator/README.md

 Convention | Description
 -----------| -------------
 Actual ISDA | Convention accounts for actual days between cash flow dates based on the portion in a leap year and the portion in a non-leap year as [documented here](https://en.wikipedia.org/wiki/Day_count_convention#Actual/Actual_ISDA).
+Actual/365 | Convention accounts for actual days between cash flow dates and considers a year to have 365 days as [documented here](https://en.wikipedia.org/wiki/Day_count_convention#Actual/365_Fixed).
 EU 30/360 | Convention accounts for days between cash flow dates based on a 30 day month, 360 day year as [documented here](https://en.wikipedia.org/wiki/Day_count_convention#30E/360).
 EU 2008/48/EC | Convention based on the time periods between cash flow dates and the initial drawdown date, expressed in days and/or whole weeks, months or years.
 This convention is used specifically in APR (Annual Percentage Rate) consumer credit calculations within the European Union and is compliant with the EU2008/49/EC directive [available here](https://publications.europa.eu/en/publication-detail/-/publication/e4945793-f1f9-4527-8a2e-9060378fc302/language-en#).
 US 30/360 | Convention accounts for days between cash flow dates based on a 30 day month, 360 day year as  [documented here](https://en.wikipedia.org/wiki/Day_count_convention#30/360_US).
 This is the default convention used by the Hewlett Packard HP12C and similar financial calculators, so choose this convention if unsure as it is the defacto convention used in the majority of fixed-term credit calculations.

 By default all conventions, except EU 2008/48/EC, compute time intervals between cash flows with reference to the dates of adjacent cash flows.

 To perform XIRR (eXtended Internal Rate of Return) based calculations, where time intervals are computed with reference to the first drawdown date, simply pass the appropriate argument to the respective day count convention constructor (refer to code documentation for details).

-When the Actual ISDA convention is used in this manner the XIRR result is similar to that produced by the similar Microsoft Excel XIRR function (it only differs as Excel uses the Actual/365 convention which doesn't account for leap days).
+When the Actual/365 convention is used in this manner the XIRR result equals that produced by the equivalent Microsoft Excel XIRR function.

 ## Installation